mbforbes/docs/README.md

 # User Guide

 [Beaker](https://beaker.org) is a collaborative platform for rapid, reproducible research.
+Beaker frees you from manually managing your machines, allowing you to seamlessly:

+* move experiments between the cloud and on-premise with a single line of config.
+* script hundreds of related experiments to run in parallel.
+* view your experiments' progress and results using the [web UI](http://www.beaker.org).
+* create an isolated interactive session for development and debugging.

 ## Other Resources